software-architects/time-cockpit-documentation/doc/tcql/select-clause.md

 # Select Clause (TCQL)

-The `select`-clause defines defines the structure of the query result.
+The `select`-clause defines the structure of the query result.
 It has the following syntax:

 ```
 <selectClause> ::=